w3f/General-Grants-Program/grants/speculative/club_streaming.md

   * WebRTC replys on sigaling protocol to connect peers to build WebRTC connection.
 We define and implement a simple protocol to build audio/vedio conversation and send data between peers.
 This protocal can be implemented by underline peer to peer messaging protocol such as mixnet, tor, carrier in Elastos and whisper in Ethereum.
+In this project we will use Whisper to implement the protocol.
 It can be implemeneted using the function provided by substrate as well.

 ### WebRTC Sigaling Protocol